Mark Kinzer: Theology

 Kinzer is an advocate for a Torah-observant Messianic Judaism engaged with Jewish tradition and heritage, as opposed to more evangelical strands.

 In 2005, he published Post-Missionary Messianic Judaism: Redefining Christian Engagement with the Jewish People, which seeks to refute supersessionist theology.
 Kinzer coined the term "bilateral ecclesiology", expressing the idea that the Christian Church is made up of two distinct but united Jewish and Gentile bodies, as God's covenant with the Jewish people is everlasting and cannot be broken.
 Kinzer therefore argues Jewish law and practice is still binding for Jews.
 While believing in Jesus, Jewish people should maintain a separate religious and national identity without assimilation.

+Messianic Jewish congregations have a long history of cooperation with Jewish evangelistic organizations like Jews for Jesus and Chosen People Ministries, but Kinzer's 2005 book Post-Missionary Messianic Judaism provided a theological basis for Messianic Jews to distance themselves from the more overt forms of Christian outreach to Jews.
+While some reviews of the book were positive, others were more critical.

 Kinzer is also known for his dialogue with the Catholic Church.
 He presented a paper at the Messianic Jewish-Roman Catholic Dialogue Group in Vienna in 2008 which was adapted into a First Things essay.

 Kinzer's theology has been explored by Catholic priest Antoine Lévy in his 2021 book Jewish Church: A Catholic Approach to Messianic Judaism.

+Legacy

+Kinzer has been described as one of the major thinkers and innovators in the Messianic Jewish movement, especially in regard to supersessionism and ecclesiology.

+In 2023, Kinzer was honored with a Festschrift that included 24 essays written by colleagues and friends.